antimof/UxPlay/README.txt

     video-timestamps for synchronization.
 UxPlay 1.63 also introduces `-vsync` and `-async` as alternatives that use timestamps in Mirror and Audio-Only modes respectively (GStreamer's "sync=true" mode).
-    (These options also allow an optional positive (or negative) audio-delay in milliseconds for fine-tuning : `-vsync 20.5` delays audio relative to video by 0.0205 secs; a negative value advances it.)
-Use `-async` to synchronise video on the iOS client with ALAC Audio-Only mode audio streamer to the server, for example when watching Apple Music song lyrics on the client.
-Use `-vsync` in Mirror mode on low-powered system such Raspberry Pi when using `-avdec` software h264 video decoding.
-Simple streaming seems to maintain synchronisation of audio with video on desktop systems, but you may wish to experiment with `-vsync` there too.
+    Simple default streaming in Mirror mode seems to maintain synchronisation of audio with video on desktop systems, but you may wish to use `-vsync`, which becomes essential in low-powered systems like Raspberry Pi if hardware video decoding is not used (**and is likely to become the default in future releases of UxPlay**).
+These options also allow an optional positive (or negative) audio-delay adjustment in *milliseconds* for fine-tuning : `-vsync 20.5` delays audio relative to video by 0.0205 secs; a negative value advances it.)

+-   The `-async` option should be used if you want video on the client to be synchronized with Audio-Only mode audio on the server (*e.g.* for viewing song lyrics in Apple music while listening to ALAC loss-free audio on the server); this introduces a slight delay for events like pausing audio, changing tracks, *etc.*, to be heard.

 -   Since UxPlay-1.54, you can display the accompanying "Cover Art" from sources like Apple Music in Audio-Only (ALAC) mode: run